spacetelescope/acstools/doc/source/calacs.rst

 * --ctegen <1|2>

     * Specify which generation CTE correction to use, the default is 2.
-Gen 1 (officially deprecated) refers to the correction algorithm used in calacs version pre 9.2.0 in relation to `ACS ISR 2010-03 <https://ui.adsabs.harvard.edu/abs/2010PASP..122.1035A/abstract>`_.
-Gen 2 refers to the new CTE correction algorithm implemented in calacs version 9.2.0 (HSTCAL 1.3.0) in relation to `ACS ISR 2018-04 <https://ui.adsabs.harvard.edu/abs/2018acs..rept....4A/abstract>`_.
+Gen 1 (officially deprecated) refers to the correction algorithm used in calacs version pre 9.2.0, described in `ACS ISR 2010-03 <https://ui.adsabs.harvard.edu/abs/2010PASP..122.1035A/abstract>`_.
+Gen 2 refers to the new CTE correction algorithm implemented in calacs version 9.2.0 (HSTCAL 1.3.0) described in `ACS ISR 2018-04 <https://ui.adsabs.harvard.edu/abs/2018acs..rept....4A/abstract>`_.

 * --pctetab <filename>